Restore Network : Improving Reviews and Responses to Suicide

 Frequently Asked Questions

-Get answers to your most pressing questions about joining Restore.
+Get answers to your most pressing questions about joining the Restore Network.

-Restore provides leaders with a network for collaboration with other external organisations working to build a more restorative, just, and learning culture.
+The Restore Network allows leaders to collaborate with other external organisations working to build a more restorative, just, and learning culture.
 Alongside a suite of educational resources, monthly working meetings supported by each other and subject matter experts will be a space to share progress, unblock issues, and plan the next steps.

-Leaders and organisations across various sectors, including primary health, mental health, youth services, alcohol and other drugs services, police, and military settings, can find value in the Restore Program.
+Leaders and organisations across various sectors, including primary health, mental health, youth services, alcohol and other drugs services, police, and military settings, can find value in the Restore Network.

 Unlike traditional models that often focus on what went wrong leading to feelings of blame, Restorative Just and Learning Culture encourages exploring the needs of those affected by incidents and fostering an environment of healing, learning, and improvement.